 There are so many Boston things to see it is hard to know where to start!
 The Boston CityPASS can help with that and help you save on costs if you had booked individual tickets.
 The pass acts as one admission ticket for up to four locations and is valid for nine consecutive days once you use it at the initial location.

+You can choose from the New England Aquarium, Museum of Science, Boston Harbor City Cruises, Harvard Museum of Natural History, and the Franklin Park Zoo.
 The City Cruises and New England Aquarium do need reservations in advance, so take that into account as you plan your family-fun schedule!

 See Related: Boston CityPASS Review: How d’you like ‘dem apples?